XanaduAI/MrMustard/doc/introduction/basic_reference.md

 ```

 ### 4. Detectors
-MrMustard supports a variety of differentiable detectors, which fall into two categories: Gaussian and Fock detectors.
+Mr Mustard supports a variety of differentiable detectors, which fall into two categories: Gaussian and Fock detectors.

 Gaussian detectors are Homodyne, Heterodyne and Generaldyne detectors.
 They measure a Gaussian state
 and return a post-measurement state (in the unmeasured modes) that is Gaussian.
 Fock detectors are